Jones Hamilton Environmental Poultry House

 The research conducted at the Jones-Hamilton poultry research house brings improvements to the environment surrounding the birds while lessening impacts on the outside environment.

-The availability of the facility has enabled Hong Li, assistant professor with UD's Animal and Food Science Department to attract over $2 million in research grants.
+The availability of the facility has enabled Hong Li, associate professor with UD's Animal and Food Science Department to attract over $2 million in research grants.

 The trees and shrubs originally planted around the perimeter of the modern poultry house has grown into a significant vegetative environmental buffer (VEB) which serve as a both as a particulate and odor filter as well as a beautifying agent.
 Today, many new and existing poultry houses incorporate VEBs as a best practice.